-In Ghana, the implementation site will be the Binduri District in the Upper East Region of Ghana and we envisage to work with 5 sites in close collaboration with District and Regional Health Authorities.
+In Ghana, the implementation site will be the Binduri District in the Upper East Region of Ghana and we work with 6 sites in close collaboration with District and Regional Health Authorities.

 Are you interested in group care for pregnant women and postnatal group care for families?
 Please contact the research team in Ghana:

 Rudolf Abugnaba-Abanga holds an MPhil in Development studies and a Bsc Community Nutrition.
 He has 17 years’ experience working with government, academic institutions, International and Local Non-Governmental organizations in public health with focus on Nutrition, mother to mother support groups , health governance, women economic empowerment and social accountability.
 He has managed a number of donor funded projects which include projects funded by the EU, Dutch Ministry of foreign Affairs, Danida/DFID/UKaid and the Canadian Government.
 He has made a number of publications and presentations in international journal and conferences.
 He was a faculty member of the International Peoples Health University where he facilitated a 10 week module on the course "Struggle for Health.
 Between 2014 and 2016.
 He also lectured graduate students from the Department of Community Health and Development at the University for Development studies in Participatory Planning Monitoring &Evaluation module on part time between 2014 and 2015.
 He has also led National advocacy agenda for integrating CSE into school curricular between 2014 and 2015.
 He has additional experiences in Research ranging from proof of concepts to formative and summative evaluations.
 Mr. Abugnaba-Abanga has an in-depth knowledge of working in partnerships, alliances and government institutions.
 He will be the Technical Advisor to the program in Ghana and shall be responsible for coordinating all stakeholders for effective implementation.